rohanadnan1/admin-dashboard/README.md

 - You will be directed to /login
 <img width="1414" alt="Screenshot 2024-11-07 at 4 06 53 PM" src="https://github.com/user-attachments/assets/8d82134a-16da-41bd-9a43-c7739077487f">

+ #### Enter one of these email and password and you will be directed to /dashboard

 ```bash
 [
   {